-The 2017 edition would’ve likely become the 2018 edition without Pat Mohr’s extensive editing, formatting, and suggestions.
+The Revisionary Edition would’ve been released several years later had it not been for Pat Mohr’s extensive editing, formatting, and suggestions.
 Without Diana Kolhoff’s consultation, books eight and nine never would have been written.
 Diana retaught me many middle school concepts and more than once convinced me to keep working when I was ready to give up.
 She can be contacted at www.mathampton.com .

 A special thanks also goes to Oneida-Herkimer-Madison BOCES’ Nancy Sommer.
 She always picked up my phone calls on the first ring and provided excellent consultation for books one through seven.
 Rachelle Bertumen – a spectacular fifth grade teacher in Oakland, CA – piloted dozens of Sprints in her classroom and gave me great suggestions on how to improve many of them.
 She also introduced me to her sister, Emily Bertumen, who assisted me with data entry and formatting.